Although I was born in Bury, I feel as though I grew up on the cobbled streets of Manchester’s Northern Quarter.

 BAB specialises in ‘kebabs worth sitting down for,’ and trust me when I say that they really are.

-I visited for lunch recently and opted for a jerk chicken BAB with rice n’ peas, and slaw – it was UNREAL.
+I visited for lunch and opted for a jerk chicken BAB with rice n’ peas, and slaw – it was UNREAL.

 My friend went for a chicken katsu BAB with sticky rice (also delicious), and we got some Greek fries to share (fries topped with feta cheese, tzatziki, garlic sauce, chilli sauce, and olives).